 So here I am in 2020.
 The city of Ottawa is now home.
 After a long hiatus, I am reacquainting myself with twenty degrees below zero, snow shovels, snow everything, The Tragically Hip, hockey teams that never win the Stanley Cup, etc, etc.

-And I’ve hung out my shingle as a copywriter.
-A profession I’m not even sure I knew existed a decade ago.
+And I’ve hung out my shingle as a Question and Persuasion Jedi.
+A profession I didn't know existed a decade ago.

-I write words that capture people’s eyeballs.
+I wield a light sabre, and use the power of The Force.
+I write words that capture people’s eyeballs, and keep them.
 I ask questions that people have not even thought of asking before.

 Or which they have avoided asking.

 And then I write words that persuade them to consider a good answer to that question.

 That answer might even be something that YOU can do for them.
 (And involving an exchange of money.)